-Thankfully growing basil is super easy in tropical climates.
+Thankfully growing basil is super easy in warm climates.
 At least that's my experience.
-It's not what I expected since all other Mediterranean herbs struggle with our humid wet seasons (summers), but basil doesn't care.
+It's not what I expected since all other Mediterranean herbs struggle with our humid, tropical wet seasons (summers), but basil doesn't care.

 Back in the days when I did not have a clue about how to grow ANYTHING, basil was the one thing that did grow.
 Without fail.
 All year round.
 Like a weed.

 Once I learned more about growing different food plants, herbs and spices, I learned that basil is not strictly a Mediterranean herb.
 Most of us know and grow sweet basil as an essential ingredient for Italian dishes.
-However, many other basil varieties exist and they are just as essential in Asian cooking.
+However, many other basil varieties exist (cinnamon basil, lemon basil, Thai basil, purple ruffles, holy basil...) and they are just as essential in Asian cooking.

-Well, and Asian climates with their steamy monsoonal summers are similar to ours.
+Well, and Asian climates with their steamy monsoonal summers are similar to my climate in northern Australia.
 That's why basil is so happy in my garden.